WeibingChen17/RemoveSpaces/Readme.md

 # RemoveSpaces
-This plugin removes the spaces in the selected text and capitalize the first letter of each word
+This plugin removes the spaces in the selected text and capitalizes the first letter of each word
 ```
 this is an example
 ```
-and paste, it gives
+select and paste, it gives
 ```
 ThisIsAnExample
 ```
+Especially useful for creating directories of files in terminals based on selected text